TankHalfEmpty/COGModManager/README.md

   ]
 }
 ```
+Here's an [Example](https://cogmm.netlify.app/ModRepo/MasterChief.zip) of my Master Chief character mod to demonstrate what a complete mod looks like.

 Finally, zip up the `CartOfGlory` folder you made with all your assets in it along with the `manifest.cog` file.
 Your zip should not contain any subfolders, and simply look like this: